 Assesses educational needs and the presence of barriers to learning.
-Provides nutrition counseling for individuals and groups, taking into consideration any adaptations to teaching methods necessary to meet patient learning needs.
+Provides nutrition counseling for people and groups, taking into consideration any adaptations to teaching methods necessary to meet patient learning needs.
 Provides education to both low and higher acuity patients within practice scope.
 Facilitates education to ensure compliance with food safety, sanitation and overall workplace safety standards within the Food and Nutrition Department, if applicable.

-Evaluates achievement of learning objectives by the patient and family.
+Evaluates achievement of learning targets by the patient and family.
 Provides appropriate follow-up in accordance with the patient's treatment goals, and refers patient for outpatient counseling, community, or home health services, as appropriate.
 Conducts ongoing evaluations to lead to a correct nutritional diagnosis of the patient's problems and progress while maintaining safety and professional standards.

 Interacts with medical staff as well as food and nutrition staff to ensure conformance with medical nutrition therapy.
 Interacts effectively with multidisciplinary teams to provide patient care that is integrated and compatible with the patient focused medical and nutritional goals.

-Leads team conferences and provide food and nutrition related in services to other medical staff as required.
+Runs team conferences and provide food and nutrition related in services to other medical staff as required.